 Custom Volume.
 Select to configure a custom pricing structure which combines a fixed charge and a per-unit charge.
 For example, you might want to set up three charging bands up to a maximum where customers are charged on the basis of the highest band they reach but any usage over the maximum incurs an additional fixed overage charge.

-Start date.
-Enter the date from which you want the charges using this Pricing to apply for the Plan.
-Note that if you have set up a pricing using an Aggregation and you then edit the pricing structure, you can choose to either:
+If you have set up a pricing using an Aggregation and you then edit the pricing structure, you can choose to either:

 Apply these changes from.
 Enter a date from which the new Pricing will come into effect.
 The original pricing structure will be applied for billing up to that date.